 A puppy coat is quite easy to care for, but a Tibetan Terrier’s striking double coat grows long and requires regular grooming.
 That means you (and your dog) will become well-acquainted with a brush, comb, and grooming spray.
 Dirty coats form mats more than clean coats, so a TT in full coat has to be bathed and thoroughly dried (with a hair dryer) regularly as well.

 The breed standard requires that Tibetan Terriers in the show ring have a full coat, without trimming or scissoring.
 Most families, however, opt to keep their TTs clipped for a lower-maintenance option.
 Even with a shorter haircut, families should still expect regular brushing sessions between appointments with the groomer.
 Even short coats can develop mats.

-A breed that requires grooming comes with a great benefit: the Tibetan Terrier is considered low-shedding breed.
+A breed that requires grooming comes with a great benefit: the Tibetan Terrier is a considered low-shedding dog.
 Like people, they still lose hair, but your favorite black sweater won’t be covered with it.